V1rex/Smart-Incubator/README.md

 * [Code examples in the app](#code-examples-in-the-app)

 ## General info
 Smart incubator is an app that allows startups to find people that will help them grow .
-Those people are called in the app "Mentors" and every mentor have a specialty wich make him able to search about startups that needs his specialty and contact them by sending messages or meetings in the app.
+Those people are called in the app "Mentors" and every mentor have a specialty which make him able to search about startups that needs his specialty and contact them by sending messages or meetings in the app.

 ## Screenshots
 ![Screenshot 1](https://i.imgur.com/7DCO3r8.png)